 Irish Packing Recycling (IPR)

 Originally trading under Smurfit Recycling, Beauparc acquired Irish Packing Recycling (IPR) in 2007.
 IPR’s services include the collection, sorting, baling and resale of multiple dry recyclable waste materials.
 Trading over 335,000 tonnes every year, IPR is now the largest trader of recycled fibre in Ireland.
-The company are past recipients of the Repak Recycling ‘Company of the Year Award’.
+IPR won the Waste Recycling and Recovery Facility of the Year at the 2019 Repak Awards.

 Irish Packaging Recycling operates out of three facilities in Dublin: IPR, Dublin 24 ; Cappagh, Finglas, Dublin 11; and MRF, Ballymount, Dublin 24.